Advanced Technical SEO: How social image sharing works and how to optimize your og:image tags

 The way in which this works is defined by the Open Graph Protocol.
-This is an open source standard (like WordPress, and even the Yoast SEO plugin), which allows webmasters to tell third-party systems (like Facebook, Twitter, Pinterest, or even WhatsApp, Skype or Hotmail) about their pages.
+This is an open source standard (like WordPress, and even the Yoast SEO plugin), which allows webmasters to tell third-party systems about their pages.
+Third-party systems like Facebook, Twitter, Pinterest, or even WhatsApp, Skype or Hotmail.

 It defines a set of meta tags which allow you to provide information about the type of content on a page (e.g., “this is a page about a movie”), metadata about that thing (e.g., “it’s called Star Wars – The Last Jedi”), and how it should be presented when shared.